I say this a lot, but every author needs to know about book marketing, whether you’re self-published or traditionally published.

 Post weekly or bi-weekly videos centering around your book’s topic.
 Video is a powerful marketing tool.
 As you continue to post, you’ll eventually engage people and get subscribers.

-Statistics vary on this, but at the time of this article, according to Spark.Adobe, Instagram is the social media leader with YouTube then Facebook following.
+Statistics vary on this, but at the time of this article, according to Spark.Adobe, Instagram is the social media leader with YouTube and then Facebook following.
 Twitter, TikTok, Pinterest follow Facebook.

 To use social media properly, you need to post to your networks every day.
 If possible, multiple times a day.
 There are automated services to help you with this.
 You can post about your book’s topic, related interesting things, and about your book.